yourfriendoss/pitransmitter/README.md

 This project is based on an earlier FM transmitter developed by [Oliver Mattos and Oskar Weigl](http://www.icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter), and later adapted to using DMA by [Richard Hirst](https://github.com/richardghirst).
 Christophe Jacquet manipulated it, adding the RDS data generator and modulator.
 The transmitter uses the Raspberry Pi's PWM generator to produce VHF signals.

 ![](doc/radio.jpg)

-PiFmAdv has been developed solely for experimentation purposes only.
-It is not a media center, nor is it intended to broadcast music to your stereo system.
+PiFM has been developed solely for experimentation only.
 See the [legal warning](#warning-and-disclaimer).

 ## Prepping the Pi
 **Required Equipment:**